November 13, 2019, Israel

 A martial artist posted the following: How long does it take the average person to earn a black belt?
 Answer: The average person does not earn a black belt.

 The message is clear: Martial arts are for the elite.
 An "average" person may join a martial arts club but he will never be a star, he will certainly never earn a black belt.
 Many instructors have confided in me; the "average" student serves only one purpose; cannon fodder, he is there to pay the rent, to pay his membership dues so that the dojo can survive financially.
-The average student is there to serve the dojo, but the dojo is there to serve the elite student, the future black belt, the tournament champion. (sorry guys for spilling the beans, the truth).
+The average student is there to serve the dojo, but the dojo is there to serve the elite student, the future black belt, the tournament champion.
+(Sorry guys for spilling the beans, the naked truth).

 The average student will not earn a black belt and the teacher does not expect this of him.
 Thus, there is really no reason to invest in this individual.
 They will train for a while, the instructor will try to get him to sign a long-term contract, but it is expected that this student will drop out.
 That is fine as long as he drops his money in the dojo, for the sake of the non-average students, the future champions, the future black belts.
 You might call this, "elite self defense", for the few, the privileged, the gifted.